Blog → Insurance Claims

 Next Steps

-1. Document visible damage with photos and videos
+1. Document visible damage with dated photos and short video from the ground

-4. Have a roofing contractor present when the adjuster visits
+4. Have a roofing contractor on site the day the adjuster walks the roof

 Get Expert Help with Your Hail Damage Claim